We research and explore the coolest ghost towns and historic locations in Ohio!

 Thanks to David Osterloh for providing much of the info on Egypt!
 He is a direct descendant of John Albert Osterloh and continues the family tradition of farming, now in their 4th generation and going into the 5th.

 Glynwood, OH (Six Mile) – (1876 – present farming and railroad town with less residents than in the past)

 Location: Moulton Township, Auglaize County – On Glynwood – New Knoxville Rd at the intersection of Glynwood Rd

 Six Mile was established in the mid-1800s.
-Its church congregation formed St. Thomas Parish & built a church & cemetery in 1857.
-When oil & natural gas were discovered in the area, the town quickly drew more residents.
-It was renamed after John Glynn (1827 – 1903) & Bridget Glynn (1829 – 1896), who were Irish immigrants & the first to settle there in 1857.
-Glynwood had a train station on the Lake Erie & Western Railroad & a post office from 1877 – 1903.
+Its church congregation formed St. Thomas Parish and built a church and cemetery in 1857.
+When oil and natural gas were discovered in the area, the town quickly drew more residents.
+It was renamed after John Glynn (1827 – 1903) and Bridget Glynn (1829 – 1896), who were Irish immigrants and the first to settle there in 1857.
+Glynwood had a train station on the Lake Erie & Western Railroad and a post office from 1877 – 1903.